ram2487/Chat-app/README.md

 # ChatApp

+This is the prortype to develope a simple chat app which can be a plugin integrated into the websites, projects, teams.
+I hope by contributing to this applicatin we can create a future application which solves the basic nessecity in a simpler way.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server